Feyerabend/cc/ch08/sec8.5/README.md

 ```

 Cross-entropy is what you minimise in neural network classification.
-The model produces a distribution *Q* (its predictions); the true
+The model produces a distribution $Q$ (its predictions); the true
-labels define *P*.
+labels define $P$.
 Minimising cross-entropy is equivalent to minimising
-KL divergence from *P* to *Q*, which means making the model's
+KL divergence from $P$ to $Q$, which means making the model's
 distribution match reality as closely as possible.

 The loss function printed out during deep learning training is